Budrio: History

-The area around Burdio was a Roman colony, whose territory was divided between veteran legionaries.
+The area around Budrio was a Roman colony, whose territory was divided between veteran legionaries.
 The current town was however founded in the 10th-11th centuries AD.
 The church of San Lorenzo was already active in 1146.
 In the 14th century Cardinal Gil de Albornoz rebuilt it as a castle, of which the two large towers (1376) can still be seen, while of the walls only a small section remains.

 Main sights

 The most notable attraction are the Bentivoglio castle (16th century) and the Villa Ranuzzi Cospi at Bagnarola.
 The town also houses an art gallery- Pinacoteca Domenico Inzaghi- and the churches of San Domenico del Rosario, San Lorenzo, and Santi Gervasio e Protasio.